babofitos/node-steamid-converter/README.md

 # SteamID Converter

-A module for node that converts a 64bit SteamID to a text STEAM_x:y:z format
+A module for node that converts a 64bit SteamID to a text STEAM_x:y:z format and vice versa

 ```js
 npm install steamidconvert